-WHEREAS, pursuant to 33 U.S.C. § 1313(d) (2016) of the Federal Clean Water Act and the resulting Florida Impaired Waters Rule, Chapter 62-303, Florida Administrative Code (2016), the Florida Department of Environmental Protection has classified specific waterbodies in Seminole County as "impaired" as a result of the presence of excess nutrients; and
+WHEREAS, pursuant to 33 U.S.C. § 1313(d) (2016) of the Federal Clean Water Act and the resulting Florida Impaired Waters Rule, Chapter 62-303, Florida Administrative Code (2016), the Florida Department of Environmental Protection ("FDEP") has classified specific waterbodies in Seminole County as "impaired" as a result of the presence of excess nutrients;

-WHEREAS, the Seminole County National Pollutant Discharge (NPDES) Municipal Separate Storm Sewer System (MS4) Permit No. FLS000038, issued by the Florida Department of Environmental Protection under authority delegated to it by the United States Environmental

-Protection Agency, mandates the adoption of a fertilizer ordinance that includes all of the requirements set forth in the Florida Department of Environmental Protection's Model Ordinance for Florida-Friendly Fertilizer Use on Urban Landscapes pursuant to Section 403.9337, Florida Statutes (2016), by December 31, 2013 (the "Model Ordinance"); and
+WHEREAS, the Seminole County National Pollutant Discharge (NPDES) Municipal Separate Storm Sewer System (MS4) Permit No. FLS000038, issued by the Florida Department of Environmental Protection under authority delegated to it by the United States Environmental Protection Agency, mandates the adoption of a fertilizer ordinance that includes all of the requirements set forth in the Florida Department of Environmental Protection's Model Ordinance for Florida-Friendly Fertilizer Use on Urban Landscapes pursuant to Section 403.9337, Florida Statutes (2016), by December 31, 2013 (the "Model Ordinance");

-WHEREAS, the Florida Department of Environmental Protection has informally extended the time for the City of Casselberry to adopt the subject ordinance with the understanding that the City of Casselberry will adopt the ordinance as soon as practical; and
+WHEREAS, the Florida Department of Environmental Protection has informally extended the time to adopt the subject ordinance with the understanding that the City will adopt the ordinance as soon as practical; and

-WHEREAS, it is the intent of the City Commission to adopt the instant Ordinance consistent with the terms of the Model Ordinance, and the principal purposes of the instant Ordinance are to receive credits and otherwise comply with all applicable Total Maximum Daily Loads (TMDLs) and Basin Management Action Plans (BMAPs); and
+WHEREAS, it is the intent of the City Commission to adopt the instant Ordinance consistent with the terms of the Model Ordinance and the principle purposes of the instant Ordinance are to receive credits and otherwise comply with all applicable Total Maximum Daily Loads (TMDLs) and Basin Management Action Plans (BMAPs); and